 Front Door Problems That Elevate SDMA:

 As much SDMA comes in the front door as goes out the back.
 Cats and dogs almost certainly have non-kidney situations where they produce more SDMA than normal.
 In those situations, their SDMA blood levels also will be higher than normal.
-Very few if anyone has studied this in dogs or cats, but it is well documented in laboratory animals and humans.
+Very few, if anyone, has studied this in dogs or cats, but it is well documented in laboratory animals and humans.
 Here are some of the causes of elevated SDMA levels that have been found:

 Despite marketing campaigns, some believe that it is not just the kidneys that eliminate (excrete) SDMA.
 The liver does as well.
 The portal vein collects SDMA and the liver actively excretes it.
 It leaves in the bile.
 More SDMA leaves through the kidneys than the liver, but a healthy liver is important in maintaining normal SDMA levels. (read here, here, here & here) There are a lot of things that can injure your dog or cat’s liver.
 Some are transient, some are not.
 Aflatoxin poisoning due to moldy pet food ingredients commonly causes liver damage.
 Internationally, it is one of the top reasons dog and cat foods are recalled. (read here) Triad disease is quite common in older cats.
 Sometimes the symptoms are severe, but sometimes the effects on your cat’s liver and gall bladder are mild and mistaken for other things.
 That too could potentially affect a pet’s SDMA levels.
-No studies I know of explore that.
+No studies I know of explored that.
 Many studies that track elevated SDMA levels in liver disease were done in humans.
 Many of those patients had kidney as well as liver damage.
-But SDMA levels went up even in the ones that showed no signs of kidney problems. (ask me for Aquino2011) In another study increased blood SDMA levels were thought to be associated with elevated liver (portal vein) blood pressure seen in hepatitis. (read here)
+But SDMA levels went up even in the ones that showed no signs of kidney problems. (ask me for Aquino2011) In another study, increased blood SDMA levels were thought to be associated with elevated liver (portal vein) blood pressure seen in hepatitis. (read here)